epam/edp-install/documentation/openshift_install_edp.md

     - nexus-operator.nexus.version                                      # Nexus version.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/sonatype/nexus3/tags)'
     - nexus-operator.nexus.basePath                                     # Base path for Nexus URL;
     - nexus-operator.nexus.imagePullSecrets                             # Secrets to pull from private Docker registry;
     - nexus-operator.nexus.storage.class                                # Storageclass for Nexus data volume.
-Default is "gp2";
+Default is "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 8 of the Prerequisites section;
     - nexus-operator.nexus.storage.size                                 # Nexus data volume capacity.
 Default is "10Gi";

     Sonar parameters: